Tommy Lucchese: Alliance with Gambino and Genovese

-On April 8, 1958, the U.S. Supreme Court overturned the 1952 denaturalization ruling against Lucchese on a legal technicality.
-However, the next day, U.S. Attorney General William P. Rogers brought a new case against Lucchese.

 Lucchese and Gambino

 In 1962, Carlo Gambino's oldest son, Thomas Gambino, married Lucchese's daughter Frances.
 Over 1,000 guests attended the wedding, at which Carlo Gambino presented Lucchese with a $30,000 gift.
-In return, Lucchese gave Gambino a part of his rackets at Idlewild Airport (now called John F. Kennedy Airport).
+In return, Lucchese gave Gambino a part of his rackets at Idlewild Airport (since renamed John F. Kennedy Airport).
 Lucchese exercised control over airport management security and all the airport unions.
 As a team, Lucchese and Gambino now controlled the airport, the Commission, and most organized crime in New York City.

 Commission plot

 In 1963, Joseph Magliocco and Bonanno boss Joseph Bonanno hatched an audacious plan to murder Commission bosses Carlo Gambino, Lucchese, and Stefano Magaddino, as well as Frank DeSimone, and take over the Mafia Commission.
 Joseph Magliocco gave the murder contract to Joseph Colombo.
 Colombo either feared for his life, or sensed an opportunity for advancement, and instead reported the plot to The Commission.
 The Commission, realizing that Bonanno was the real mastermind, ordered both Magliocco and Bonanno to explain.
 Bonanno went into hiding in Montreal, but a badly shaken Magliocco appeared and confessed everything; he was fined $50,000 and forced into retirement.